kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/pacts.md

   it enables single-actor process serialization with automatic rollbacks for public, trustless two-party escrow with rules preventing early cancel by the debtor.
-menu: Pacts
+menu: Sequenced pacts
-label: Pacts
+label: Sequenced pacts
 order: 9
 layout: full
 tags: ['pact', 'pacts', 'feature', 'coroutine']
 ---

-# Introduction
+# Sequenced transactions using pacts

 The Pact smart contract language features "pacts", a form of _coroutine_ that allows for orchestrating a sequence of transactions, as might be found in an